CTAN Comprehensive TeX Archive Network

 6.2.3 Images

-If, for some reason, one wants to make the manual illustrations (usually not required), this would be the default procedure:
+Four manual illustrations are based on included tests.
+If, for some reason, one wanted to make the manual illustrations (usually not required), this would be the default procedure:

 pdflatex "\def\NameauthDoTestFiles{}\input{nameauth.dtx}"